How Do I Find Out About Contract Opportunities?

 There may be several reasons for this, such as:

-• there have been no opportunities advertised that match your business profile as there are existing contracts in place;
+• there have been no opportunities advertised that match your business profile

-• the categories you have selected may need to be amended;
+• the categories you have selected may need to be amended

 You can:

-• See what contracts organisations have in place by checking their Contract Registers (some organisations publish these on PCS, others on their own websites);
+• see what contracts organisations have in place by checking their Contract Registers (some organisations publish these on PCS, others on their own websites)

-• Update/change the categories you have selected (please find more information below in the next question and response);
+• update/change the categories you have selected (please find more information below in the next question and response)

-• Check your details are up-to-date;
+• check your details are up-to-date

-• Make sure PCS emails from support@publiccontractsscotland.gov.uk are getting to your inbox and are not being quarantined by your organisation’s firewall or spam filter.
+• make sure PCS emails from support@publiccontractsscotland.gov.uk are getting to your inbox and are not being quarantined by your organisation’s firewall or spam filter.

-I Don't Know If I Have Selected the RIght Categories for PCS Alerts
+I Don't Know If I Have Selected the Right Categories for PCS Alerts

 Do I Need to Register Separately for PCS-Tender (from Public Contracts Scotland)?